alejfxguti/Heart_Disease_Mortality_by_State/README.md

 Map visualization:

 In support of the linear regression analysis in scatter plots, this map acts like a visual journey to establish the correlation of Mortality rate with uninsured percentage.
 By identifying the states having Highest(Top 5) Deaths per 100k and Lowest(Bottom 5) Deaths per 100k we plotted them over the distribution of % uninsured by State in Choropleth map.
 Blue and Red indicating the Lowest and Highest Deaths per 100k respectively.
 It somewhat appears that states having the most uninsured population have higher mortality rates than states having the most insured population.
-However, if there was a strong correlation between heart mortality rate and % uninsured, then we would have seen Texas to be having the Highest deaths per 100k, Texas displaying the highest % uninsured.This tells us there could be other factors that could account for this analysis which were not considered in this analysis.
+However, if there was a strong correlation between heart mortality rate and % uninsured, then we would have seen Texas to be having the Highest deaths per 100k, Texas displaying the highest % uninsured.This tells us there could be other factors that could account for this outcome which were not considered in this analysis.

 ![image](https://user-images.githubusercontent.com/126313924/233284594-d047776b-19ee-4374-a0e3-6526fb68ad9a.png)
 ![image](https://user-images.githubusercontent.com/126313924/233284712-64f5870d-c120-4b9c-82cc-b90eb5ab1a68.png)